Data Files for "50x30: Estimating U.S. Charging Needs Toward 50% Light-Duty Electric Vehicle Sales by 2030"

-This data set includes modeling results from “50x30: Estimating U.S. Charging Needs Toward 50% Light-Duty Electric Vehicle Sales by 2030” including region-specific [i.e., national, state, and core-based statistical area (CBSA)—cities/towns] electric vehicle supply equipment (EVSE) port count requirements in 2025 and 2030 for multiple scenarios described in the study.
+This data set includes modeling results from “The 2030 National Charging Network: Estimating U.S. Light-Duty Demand for Electric Vehicle Charging Infrastructure” including region-specific [i.e., national, state, and core-based statistical area (CBSA)—cities/towns] electric vehicle supply equipment (EVSE) port count requirements in 2025 and 2030 for multiple scenarios described in the study.
 Please cite as:

 5 Data Resources